Using assertiveness to stand up for yourself

 Your body communicates more than your voice, so back up your assertive voice with assertive body language.

 - Hold your body in a way that makes you feel strong and powerful.
 Practice a “power pose” at home to help you get a feel for it.
 Hold your head high, relax your shoulders and try not to wriggle.

 - Make and maintain eye contact.
 If eye contact is difficult for you, try looking at the tops of someone’s ears or in between their eyes!

 - Fake it till you make it!
 You might not start to feel more confident immediately, but you’ll look it.
+Repeat to yourself 'I'm a confident and brave person'.
 It will soon start to come naturally to you.

 Using your assertive voice and body language helps you respond to bullying in a safe effective way.
 Communication skills are a life skill, taking time and practice.
 To help it come more easily, try practicing somewhere you feel safe, with someone you trust.

 - Mirror practice.
-Get in front of the mirror and practice your body language and voice.
+Get in front of the mirror and practice your body language, voice and movements.

 - The human mirror.
 Ask a trusted friend or family member to mirror your body language.
 How do you think they appear?
 If they’re not looking assertive, try shifting your body language.

 - Look at characters on TV or in films.
 Watch their body language and their voices.
 Are they being passive, aggressive or assertive?

 - Role playing.
 Ask a trusted friend or family member to role play scenarios with you.
 Think about what someone bullying you might say, and try out your assertive responses.
 Return the favour and help them be more assertive, too!